Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Introduction

-This work aims, therefore, to use as a baseline the results discussed by the research “Clustering by Similarity of Brazilian Legal Documents Using Natural Language Processing Approaches”~\cite{bib12} comparing them with the degree of similarity between the judicial documents achieved in the inferred groups through unsupervised learning, through the application of six techniques of Natural Language Processing, which are: (i) BERT (Bidirectional Encoder Representations from Transformers) trained for general purposes for Portuguese (BERT pt-BR); (ii) BERT specialized with the corpus of the Brazilian labor judiciary (BERT Jud); (iii) GPT-2 (Generative Pre-trained Transformer 2) trained for general purposes for Portuguese (GPT-2 pt-BR); (iv) GPT-2 specialized with the corpus of the Brazilian labor judiciary (GPT-2 Jud); (v) RoBERTa (Robustly optimized BERT approach) trained for general purposes for Portuguese (RoBERTa pt-BR); and (vi) RoBERTa specialized with the corpus of the Brazilian labor judiciary (RoBERTa Jud).
+This work aims, therefore, to use as a baseline the results discussed by the research's Oliveira and Nascimento~\cite{bib12} comparing them with the degree of similarity between the judicial documents achieved in the inferred groups through unsupervised learning, through the application of six techniques of Natural Language Processing, which are: (i) BERT (Bidirectional Encoder Representations from Transformers) trained for general purposes for Portuguese (BERT pt-BR); (ii) BERT specialised with the corpus of the Brazilian labour judiciary (BERT Jud); (iii) GPT-2 (Generative Pre-trained Transformer 2) trained for general purposes for Portuguese (GPT-2 pt-BR); (iv) GPT-2 specialised with the corpus of the Brazilian labour judiciary (GPT-2 Jud); (v) RoBERTa (Robustly optimised BERT approach) trained for general purposes for Portuguese (RoBERTa pt-BR); and (vi) RoBERTa specialised with the corpus of the Brazilian labour judiciary (RoBERTa Jud), consolidating a methodology that was tested for Brazilian labour legal documents and making it possible to use it for other fields of justice, Brazilian or international, and who knows, making it possible to apply in documents from other areas of knowledge.

-As proposed in~\cite{bib12}, the degree of similarity indicates the performance of the model and was a result of the average similarity rate of the documents groups, which was based on the cosine similarity between the elements of the group to its centroid and, comparatively, by the average cosine similarity among all the documents of the group.
+Therefore, as proposed in~\cite{bib12}, the degree of similarity indicates the performance of the model and was a result of the average similarity rate of the documents groups, which was based on the cosine similarity between the elements of the group to its centroid and, comparatively, by the average cosine similarity among all the documents of the group.